-Figure (5a) show the radial distribution of $T_e$ in the absence of the magnetic field, temperatures have slightly the same values, in the same discharge region, except at the edge.
+Figure (5a) shows the radial distribution of T_e in the absence of the magnetic field, temperatures have slightly the same values, in the same discharge region, except at the edge.
 This may be related to the difficulties which associated with the dc cathodic plasma processes, i.e. nonuniform effect of plasma due to the "edge effect" that caused by the concentration of the electric field near the edge of the cathode [21].

-Figure (5b) show Increasing of $N_e$ radial distribution from cathode to anode in the absence of the magnetic field, may be attributed to the fact that the number of electrons $N_e$ is low near the cathode and does not increase while electrons are accelerated in the dark space and the electron temperature is increasing [22].
+Figure (5b) shows an increase in N_e radial distribution from cathode to anode in the absence of the magnetic field, may be attributed to the fact that the number of electrons N_e is low near the cathode and does not increase while electrons are accelerated in the dark space and increase the electron temperature [22].
 When the electrons gain enough energy to ionize the gas atoms, ionization occurs.
-At the onset of ionization, electrons lose their energy and the number of the electrons increases, this situation is clearly seen in the distribution profiles of $T_e$ and $N_e$ , where the decrease of $T_e$ is observed, $N_e$ increases. $N_e$ continuous to increase toward the anode (i.e. The increase of $N_e$ from cathode to anode may be due to the electron movement from the cathode to anode and also to the occurrence of the electron impact ionization in this region)[23]
+At the onset of ionization, electrons lose their energy and the number of the electrons increases. this situation is clearly seen in the distribution profiles of T_e and N_e , where the decrease in T_e and increase in N_e is observed, continuous to increase toward the anode (i.e. The increase of N_e from cathode to anode may be due to the electron movement from the cathode to anode and also due to the electron impact ionization in this region)[23]

-The influence of the magnetic field on $T_e$ and $N_e$ is shown in Figures (6a) and (6b) for all the discharge regions, where the radial distributions of the electron density has its highest value at the edge whereas the magnetic field is maximum.
-The electron temperature changes very little.
-The density begins to increases also from the cathode fall region ,at the edge, to the negative glow region and then it began to decrease sharply at the positive column region.
-This may be related to the distribution of the magnetic field, where the plasma is very intense in the cathode fall region (very thin bright ring ), and very brighter and sharp in the negative glow region (extends several mm from the cathode fall region).
-But in the positive column, the density begins to decrease due to the electron capture by the anode in the positive column [24].
+The influence of the magnetic field on T_e and N_e is shown in Figures (6a) and (6b) for all the discharge regions, where the radial distributions of the electron density has its highest value at the edge where the magnetic field is maximum.
+The variation in electron temperature is very small.
+The density begins to increases also from the cathode fall region ,at the edge, to the negative glow region and then decrease sharply at the positive column region.
+This may be related to the distribution of the magnetic field, where the plasma is very intense in the cathode fall region (very thin bright ring), and very brighter and sharp in the negative glow region (extends several mm from the cathode fall region).
+But in the positive column, the density begins to decrease due to the electron captured by the anode in the positive column [24].

-Figures [5(a, b) and 6(a, b)] are clearly seen in the distribution profiles of $T_e$ , where $T_e$ is decreased, $N_e$ continues to increase toward the anode, as shown for all the discharge regions:- cathode fall region, negative glow region, and positive column region, respectively.
-There is clearly a general trend that values of $T_e$ and $N_e$ are inversely proportional ( $T_e \times N_e = \text{constant}$ ); the maximum value of one is found where the minimum value of the other.
+Figures [5(a, b) and 6(a, b)] show the distribution profiles of T_e , where T_e is decreased, N_e continues to increase toward the anode, for all the discharge regions:- cathode fall region, negative glow region, and positive column region, respectively.
+There is clearly a general trend that values of T_e and N_e are inversely proportional ($T_e \times N_e = constant$); the maximum value of one is found where the minimum value of the other.